mdickson05/apa-referencer/README.md

 future internships to demonstrate my knowledge.

 ## Dependencies
-JDK (unsure what version SPECIFICALLY, I just have v17) Terminal (or CMD for Windows users)
+- JDK (unsure what version SPECIFICALLY, I just have v17)
+- Terminal (or CMD for Windows users)

 ## About the code.
 It's pretty simple.
 It's a stock-standard CLI APA-style referencer.
 There's a test harness to demonstrate the "gist" of the programme.
 You can just run that via terminal if you would like to.
 It should generate a .txt file in the "output" folder.

+### Cool features
+- Custom merge sort implementation
+- Author name truncation
+- Different print results if no link is included.

 ## Running the code
 Run the code via Terminal or your favourite IDE if you're lazy.
 The code